 noun (plural same or Tlingits)

-1A member of an American Indian people of the coasts and islands of SE Alaska.
+1A member of an American Indian people of the coasts and islands of southeastern Alaska and adjacent British Columbia.

 - The bag was collected in the early twentieth century by Gregory Charles, a teacher in Telegraph Creek, British Columbia, where the Tahltans and Tlingits conducted trade with each other and the outside world.